 The eventual recovery of the patient might be explained by complex interactions between etiological, systems biology (how does your body adapt after burns), biomedical, health system, treatment, psychological, social, environmental, and behavioral factors.
-Interesting is the important role of coping self-efficacy in the recovery from traumatic stress following burn injuries.
-18 A preliminary model by our group showed the complexity that a burn wound entails for the patient which are summarized in figure 2.
+Interesting is the important role of coping self-efficacy in the recovery from traumatic stress following burn injuries.18 A preliminary model by our group showed the complexity that a burn wound entails for the patient which is summarized in Figure 2.

-Decision-support models, interactive computer-based systems, can help to make decisions, by using patient data and clinical knowledge.
-For example, by mapping essential nodes / variables of an individual patient, a prediction can be made of recovery over time, and how much, where and what support is needed for that recovery.
-This approach has also been advocated in the psychological sciences. ^{19 20}
+Decision-support models and interactive computer-based systems may help with making decisions, utilizing available patient data and clinical knowledge.
+For example, by mapping essential nodes/variables of an individual patient, a prediction can be made of recovery over time, and how much, where, and what support is needed for that recovery.
+This approach has also been advocated in the psychological sciences.^{19,20}

-If we want to get a better picture of whether and how the quality of the care provided from the patient's point of view influences the long-term patient relevant outcome (i.e. value-based healthcare), complexity science may provide us with new insights and a cross-chain way of looking and acting.
-The patient, their healthcare environment and society are complex systems and the care provided in the burn center is a variable in relation to many others.
-For the benefit of the patient, it is therefore also relevant to collaborate with systems outside of the burns center such as employers, social security systems, mental healthcare may be needed to achieve the best possible outcome for each patient.
+If we want to get a better picture of whether and how the quality of the care provided from the patient's point of view influences the long-term patient-relevant outcome (ie, valuebased health care), complexity science may provide us with new insights and a cross-chain way of looking and acting.
+The patient, their health care environment, and society are complex systems, and the care provided in a burn center is a variable in relation to many others.
+For the benefit of the patient, it is therefore also relevant to collaborate with systems outside of a burn center, such as employers, social security systems, mental health care may be needed to achieve the best possible outcome for each patient.

-Severe burn injuries have to be treated multidisciplinary and physical, psychological and social aspects have to be taken into account from the beginning of the treatment.
-21 The pursuit of providing the most effective, personalized, care for the individual patient while taking all these aspects into account is a major challenge for burn care teams.
-Worldwide, many different treatments are used in burn care for many different situations, and it is hardly known which In general, teams mostly stick to their handling of choices based on experience gained in their burn center.
+Severe burn injuries have to be treated multidisciplinary, and physical, psychological, and social aspects have to be taken into account from the beginning of the treatment.21 The pursuit of providing the most effective, personalized care for the individual patient while taking all these aspects into account is a major challenge for burn care teams.
+Worldwide, many different treatments are used in burn care for many different situations, and it is hardly known which treatment is superior to another for which indication.

+In general, teams mostly stick to their handling of choices based on experience gained in their burn center.
 Having experience with a product is a good thing, but it makes implementing new, potentially promising treatments difficult because there is always an experience lag.
-For each new treatment a learning curve is inevitable, and this curve will create some barrier to implementation.
+For each new treatment, a learning curve is inevitable, and this curve will create some barriers to implementation.